 The Black Book Project

-Meredith McKinney is a Book'em board member and volunteer, Metro Schools employee, and mother who noticed the urgent need for diverse representation in children's literature.
+Meredith McKinney was a Book'em board member and volunteer, Metro Schools employee, and mother who noticed the urgent need for diverse representation in children's literature.
 In response, she launched the Black Book Project in April 2020 to collect books featuring Black characters for children who would otherwise not have access to books that represent them.
-The goal to collect 500 books by the end of February 2021 was quickly exceeded, and over 1,000 books had been donated as of March.
-The Black Book Project continues to serve the need for diverse books in our community - scroll down to see how you can support the mission!
+The goal to collect 500 books by the end of February 2021was quickly exceeded, and over 1,000 books had been donated as of March 2021.
+The Black Book Project continued to be part of Book’em until February 2023, when it was established as a separate nonprofit entity with its own board of directors.
+While part of Book’em, TBBP brought in over 7,700 books that showcased Black characters that are now part of home libraries throughout Nashville, Davidson County.

 Where can I learn more?